 Chief Executive and Founder Unlocked

-Gethin grasped the organisation aims, the significance of the event and the audience very quickly.
+Gethin grasped the aims of the organisation, the significance of the event and the audience very quickly.
 As such, we were able to discuss his ideas around appropriate content from very early in our communications.
-He was the first speaker of the evening and it was pitched at the perfect level for the audience and set the tone for the remainder of the event.
-The speakers following referred to Gethin’s speech as comparison points.
+He was the first Speaker of the evening and it was pitched at the perfect level for the audience and set the tone for the remainder of the event.
+The Speakers following referred to Gethin’s speech for comparison points.
 His playful approach did not distract from the serious and thought provoking elements of Gethin’s story.
 It did, however, create a more relaxed and personable environment for the audience to fully understand Gethin’s transformation path.

 Chief Executive Officer – Clinks

 Gethin was a pleasure to work with throughout the process.
-We were unable on that occasion to accommodate his full talk in our programme but he developed an input to suit what we needed.
-He met the brief brilliantly, developing an inspiring short input as part of a panel drawing on his personal and professional experience.
+We were unable initially to accommodate his full Talk in our Programme, but he developed an input to suit what we needed.
+He met the Brief brilliantly, developing an inspiring short Input as part of a Panel, drawing on his personal and professional experience.

 Programme Manager, The Forgiveness Project

-To hear Gethin speak is to realise the incredible journey another human being takes through life that presents such difficulty and yet who shows the immense resilience to choose a different way of living.
+To hear Gethin speak, is to realise the incredible journey another human being takes through a life that presents such difficulty, and yet who shows the immense resilience to choose a different way of living.

 Gethin spoke of where new seeds were able to be planted in his life and where they couldn’t be.
 In reference to his life in prison he said, “how can you plant seeds within contaminated soil?”.
 This powerful question has stayed with me as I ask this of myself and of all the work I deliver within the prison system.

-Gethin illustrated so powerfully how seeds began to be planted by individual people who believed in him, by those who kept by his side and by those who didn’t waver in their knowing he had the strength to change and with this, Gethin’s resilience and courage began on his journey of change.
+Gethin illustrated so powerfully how seeds began to be planted by individual people who believed in him, by those who kept by his side and by those who didn’t waiver in their belief that he had the strength to change and with this, Gethin’s resilience and courage began on his journey of change.